 Each of the 60 smaller queries runs on one of the data distributions.
 Each Compute node manages one or more of the 60 distributions.
 A SQL pool with maximum compute resources has one distribution per Compute node.
 A SQL pool with minimum compute resources has all the distributions on one compute node.

 A hash distributed table can deliver the highest query performance for joins and aggregations on large tables.

-To shard data into a hash-distributed table, SQL Analytics uses a hash function to deterministically assign each row to one distribution.
+To shard data into a hash-distributed table, a hash function is used to deterministically assign each row to one distribution.
 In the table definition, one of the columns is designated as the distribution column.
 The hash function uses the values in the distribution column to assign each row to a distribution.

 The following diagram illustrates how a full (non-distributed table) gets stored as a hash-distributed table.